ToGanz/odin-facebook/README.md

 This project contains the core pieces of facebook, which include – users, profiles, “friending”, posts, news feed, and “liking”.
 The sign-in is implemented by using Omniauth and Devise.

+###  The main takeaways of this app were:
+ - authenticaion with the devise gem
+ - associations for the friendship model

+The app isn't finished yet.
+## TODO's:

+- image in production doesnt work (probably s3 settings for privacy)
+- adding the "liking" functionality
+-

 ## Getting started